Abu Omar al-Baghdadi: Biography

-One famous incident regarding Abu Omar is when he was traveling from Haditha to Baghdad by car with his family.
-Ahead of him was a militant escort vehicle that was exploring the road to check if there were American checkpoints.
-After the escort vehicle had pulled away, there was a checkpoint that stood in the road and forced him to enter the city of Hit for inspection.
+Around this time, when he was traveling from Haditha to Baghdad by car with his family, a car ahead of him was a militant escort vehicle that was scouting the road for American checkpoints.
+After the escort vehicle had pulled away, there was a checkpoint on the road before entry into the city of Hit where his vehicle was inspected.
 He was asked by one of the guards to show his identification card and he presented his Al-Arajiah notables identification card.
-The soldier was surprised and thought that Abu Omar was a Shi'ite.
+The soldier was surprised and thought that al-Baghdadi was a Shia.
 The soldier said to him, "Sayyid how could you come to such a place, as these areas are filled with terrorists, and if they know about you, they will kill you."
-The soldier told him there was news from Haditha stating there was a major terrorist who had left Haditha accompanied by his family, and that he was heading east, and they must search all the vehicles.
-The soldier did not search Abu Omar's vehicle, and Abu Omar told the Americans there was no need to search him.
-Abu Omar was allowed to leave the checkpoint.
+The soldier told him there was news from Haditha that a major terrorist who had left Haditha accompanied by his family, and that he was heading east, and they must search all the vehicles.
+The soldier did not search al-Baghdadi's vehicle, and al-Baghdadi told the Americans there was no need to search him.
+Al-Baghdadi was allowed to leave the checkpoint.

-After his work in Anbar, he was transferred to Baghdad where he worked in the Mujahideen Shura Council and Shari'ah Council of the organization.
+After his work in Anbar, al-Baghdadi was transferred to Baghdad where he worked in the Mujahideen Shura Council and Shari'ah Council of the organization.
 His kunya at that time was Abu-Marwah.
 He was also in charge of security in Baghdad Province for some time.
 Afterwards, he became the governor of Diyala for the group.
-Following the death of Abu Musab al-Zarqawi on 7 June 2006, Abu Omar al-Baghdadi succeeded him as the emir of the Mujahideen Shura Council organisation where he worked alongside Abu Hamza al-Muhajir (famously known as Abu Ayyub al-Masri) until the Mujahideen Shura Council was disbanded and replaced by the Islamic State of Iraq in which Abu Omar al-Baghdadi was announced as its emir and Abu Hamza al-Muhajir was announced as the Minister of War for the organisation.
-Following the establishment of the Islamic State of Iraq, Abu Omar al-Baghdadi announced that all Sunni militant groups operating in Iraq should pay allegiance to him and join the ISI.
+Following the death of al-Zarqawi on 7 June 2006, al-Baghdadi succeeded him as the emir of the MSC, where he worked alongside Abu Ayyub al-Masri.
+The MSC was then disbanded and replaced by the Islamic State of Iraq, in which al-Baghdadi was announced as its emir, and al-Masri was announced as the Minister of War for the organisation.
+Following the establishment of ISI, al-Baghdadi announced that all Sunni militant groups operating in Iraq should pay allegiance to him and join the ISI.

 Controversy over identity

-In July 2007, U.S. military spokesman Brigadier General Kevin Bergner, claimed that Abu Omar al-Baghdadi did not actually exist, and that all of his audio statements were actually read by an elderly Iraqi actor.
+In July 2007, U.S. military spokesman Brigadier General Kevin Bergner, claimed that al-Baghdadi did not actually exist, and that all of his audio statements were actually read by an elderly Iraqi actor.

 The detainee identified as Khaled al-Mashhadani, a self-proclaimed intermediary to Osama bin Laden, claimed that al-Baghdadi was a fictional character created to give an Iraqi face to a foreign-run group.
-In March 2008, the spokesman for a rival insurgent organization, Hamas of Iraq, also claimed that al-Baghdadi was a fabrication made by Al-Qaeda to put an Iraqi face on their organization.
-However, US military officials later came to believe that the position of al-Baghdadi had been back-filled by an actual commander.
+In March 2008, the spokesman for a rival insurgent organization, Hamas of Iraq, also claimed that al-Baghdadi was a fabrication made by al-Qaeda to put an Iraqi face on their organization.
+However, U.S. officials later came to believe that the position of al-Baghdadi had been back-filled by an actual commander.